wgroth2/python-stuff/README.md

 # crypto-stuff

-Python codee for documenting the price of Ripple
+Python code for documenting the price of Ripple in Wavefront.